laudebugs/angular-md-starter/README.md

-# Angular Material Starter Template
+# Dynamic Components in Angular

 > **Note**: You will have to decide which package manager you want to use: either `npm`, `pnpm` or `yarn`, and delete the respective lock-file from the `.gitignore` file